ruisp666/SDCU/Advanced-Lane-Lines/.ipynb_checkpoints/adv_lane_finding_writeup-checkpoint.md

     cv2.putText(resulting, "Distance to mid-lane: "+ str(round(distance,2)) + "m", (750, 150), cv2.FONT_ITALIC, 1.1,  (255, 255, 255), thickness=3, lineType=cv2.LINE_AA)

 which produce the image

 <img height=200 width=300 src="pipeline_images/pipeline_output.jpg"
      alt="gray per"
      style="float: center;" />

+ Although the estimate for the right lane is quite reasonable, the radius of the left lane is not.
+After several trials, this was the best result I was able to obtain.
+I decided that it was best to find an output where one of the curvatures was accurate, rather than trying to obtain a higher average number (around 3 km).

 ####  9. Process the video.